Christoph Büchel: Selected works

 For the 2015 Venice Biennale, Christoph Büchel contributed Iceland's national pavilion which consisted of a conceptual work of art which transformed the 10th-century old Church of the Abbey of Misericordia into a generic mosque.
 Labeled The Mosque: The First Mosque in the Historic City of Venice, it was partly inspired by disputes in Iceland over building the first purpose-built Reykjavík Mosque.
 After a complaint presented by a member of the neo-fascist party New Force, the Venetian authorities closed the installation, citing permit violations.

-Büchel encouraged artistic recognition of eight prototypes of the border wall erected near the US-Mexico border.
+In 2018 Büchel encouraged artistic recognition of eight prototypes of the border wall erected near the US-Mexico border.
 Büchel mobilized support through an online petition.

 For the 2019 Venice Biennale, Büchel displayed Barca Nostra, a shipwreck that had sunk with hundreds of migrants aboard.

-His 2024 Venice Biennale installation, called Monte di pietà, set at the Fondazione Prada, was fiercely criticized by the historian Francesca Trivellato for its haphazard juxtapositions of objects mixing Jewish history and critics of capitalism.
+His 2024 Venice Biennale installation, titled Monte di Pietà, presented at the Fondazione Prada, received numerous positive reviews, although in some cases it was criticized by representatives of opposing perspectives, such as the Palestinian artist Dima Srouji, as well as by representatives of Jewish organizations.